linode/docs/docs/security/ssl/obtaining-a-commercial-ssl-certificate-centos-fedora.md

 If you intend to use your SSL certificate on a website powered by Apache, continue to our [SSL Certificates with Apache on CentOS 7](/docs/security/ssl/ssl-apache2-centos) guide once you've completed the process outlined here.

-For an SSL setup with Nginx, please start use our [Nginx and SSL](/docs/security/ssl/provide-encrypted-resource-access-using-ssl-certificates-on-nginx) guide.
+For an SSL setup with Nginx, please start with our [Nginx and SSL](/docs/security/ssl/provide-encrypted-resource-access-using-ssl-certificates-on-nginx) guide.

 If hosting multiple websites with commercial SSL certificates on the same IP address, use the [Server Name Identification (SNI) extension](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) of TLS.
 SNI is accepted by most modern web browsers.
 If you expect to receive connections from clients running legacy browsers (like Internet Explorer for Windows XP), you will need to [contact support](/docs/platform/support) to request an additional IP address.